Are you interested in making drop cloth curtains or no-sew drop cloth curtains? Here’s an easy guide with tons of answers and a little FAQ.

-Question 4: Do you have a tutorial on drape cloth drapes?
-I couldn’t find one in your projects.
-Thanks.
+Q: Do you have a tutorial on drape cloth drapes?

-Question 5: Beautifully perfect!
-Love the drop cloth curtains…..details please!
+Q: Beautifully perfect!
+Love the drop cloth curtains details please!

 Here are just a couple of other tips I learned on making these curtains over the years.

-2. I take the curtains and create folds with my hands.
-The drop cloth is so stiff that it stays in place perfectly.
+- I take the curtains and create folds with my hands.
+The drop cloth curtain is so stiff that it stays in place perfectly.

-5. The price of these is so afforable compared to curtains.
+- The price of these is so affordable compared to curtains.
 I was going to make my own curtains and I needed 4 yards per panel.
 The fabric I was looking at would have cost me $120 for the four yards.

 That is a LOT of curtain talk.